 Atlanta is a car-dominated city, so there is plenty of parking, especially at tourist sights.
 But traffic on the freeways and in the city centre can be very busy, particularly during rush hours.
 During conventions and big sporting and entertainment events, it is easier to use public transport to get around.

 Taxis are available, but it is easier to order one by phone than to find one on the street; they can also be found in taxi stands around the city.
 Visitors should be cautious of unlicensed taxis, and women travelling alone at night should order taxis by phone.
 Ride-sharing apps such as Uber and Lyft are also available in the city.

 Home and birthplace of the iconic Martin Luther King Jr, Atlanta is fill of history and culture.
 Visitors need look no further for exciting stories of the American South and for some of the United States' finest cultural exports, such as the Atlanta Symphony Orchestra.

-An Atlanta CityPass can be bought for approximately $76 for adults and $61 for children and is valid for nine days.
-The pass allows the bearer free admission to six of the city's top attractions.
-The CityPass booklet provides attraction information, transport directions and best times to visit as well as coupons and other special features.
+An Atlanta CityPASS can be bought for approximately $76 for adults and $62 for children and is valid for nine days.
+The pass allows the bearer free admission to a handful of the city's top attractions.
+The CityPASS booklet provides attraction information, transport directions, and best times to visit as well as coupons and other special features.